linno60/website/src/_posts/2017-03-28-writing-a-zero-downtime-deployment-script.md

 ## Converting Commands To A Script We Can Run

-You don't want to have to remember all this and type it everytime, plus have to change the variables for every server you own, so instead, let's make this into a script you can call and run from your local machine to FlipIt™ on your remote server, providing the directories and url as arguements.
+You don't want to have to remember all this and type it everytime, plus have to change the variables for every server you own, so instead, let's make this into a script you can call and run from your local machine to FlipIt™ on your remote server, providing the directories and url as arguments.

 ### Making and Running a Script File